jomapps/novel-movie/docs/aiModels/fal-ai-moondream2-visual-query.md

 ## Integration Notes

-### For MicroScene Continuity Analysis
+### For Scene Continuity Analysis
-When using this model for microScene continuity decisions:
+When using this model for scene continuity decisions:

-1. **Extract last frame** from previous microScene video
+1. **Extract last frame** from previous scene video
 2. **Generate detailed prompt** asking about visual elements relevant to continuity
 3. **Use comprehensive prompts** that capture:
    - Character appearance and positioning